This is the story of the 30,490 men that left Dundee to fight in the First World War and of the people left at home.

 The original Roll of Honour listed 135 men either originally from or with a strong connection to Dundee, who on hearing their Mother Countries call, enlisted with many paying the ultimate sacrifice.
-In fact research would indicate that approximately 1740 men from Dundee enlisted with the C.E.F. with approx 340 of them paying the ultimate sacrifice.
+In fact research would indicate that approx 2,120 men from Dundee enlisted with the Canadian Expeditionary Force, with approx 345 of these paying the ultimate sacrifice.
 Dundee’s only V.C. winner, Lieutenant Hugh McKenzie, was one of these “Canadians”.

 These men would have originally left Dundee either as young children with their parents or as single or married men themselves and emigrated to Canada looking for a new life that offered plentiful jobs, with better wages and living conditions, with a chance of better opportunities and adventure.

 Life in Dundee during the late 19th and early 20th Century was very hard.
 Jobs were scarce and where jobs were available these were usually low paid.
 Dundee was a city where it was cheaper to employ women and young children than adult men.
 Dundee at that time, like many other towns and cities across Scotland, was very overcrowded, with poor quality housing and living conditions.